moarchow/moarchow.github.io/README.md

 <img class="ui medium right floated image" src="https://raw.githubusercontent.com/moarchow/moarchow.github.io/master/images/milestone3/vendorlist.png">

 ## Map
-##### This page shows all the vendors on campus on a Google Map.
+##### This page shows the location for all the vendors.
 The tab for this page is located in the top menu.
 <img class="ui medium right floated image" src="https://raw.githubusercontent.com/moarchow/moarchow.github.io/master/images/milestone3/map.png">

 ## Vendor Page
-#### Each vendor has their own that shows you the vendor's rating, description, location, hours of operation, and menu.
+#### Each vendor has their own page that shows you the vendor's rating, description, location, hours of operation, and menu.
-#### By click the Add to Favorites button located at the top you can add this vendor to your My Favorite Chow Spots list on your homepage.
+#### The Add to Favorites button located below the vendor's name will add this vendor to your 'My Favorite Chow Spots' list on your homepage.
 #### You can also leave a rating for the vendor on the bottom left of the page.
 <img class="ui medium right floated image" src="https://raw.githubusercontent.com/moarchow/moarchow.github.io/master/images/milestone3/vendorhome.png">